Jadersonrilidio/transaction-api/README.md

     DB_USERNAME=root
     DB_PASSWORD=

-For an sqlite3 database, create a file at the root folder of the project with the command:
+For a sqlite3 database, create a file at the root folder of the project with the command:

-    $ touch ./datbase/database.sqlite
+    $ touch ./database/database.sqlite

 After configured the database and the db variables, run the migrations with the command: